-Whether it’s hand or feet warmers, a bag to carry all your gear, or a ski harness for little children, there are a few miscellaneous items some parents forget about when packing for their family ski vacation.
+Whether it’s hand or feet warmers, a bag to carry all your gear, or a ski harness for little children, some parents forget about a few miscellaneous items when packing for their family ski vacation.
 Though not absolutely necessary, they can make your trip much more enjoyable!
-Here are a few choices for your Ultimate Guide To Ski Gear For Kids.
+Here are a few choices for your Ultimate Guide to Ski Gear for Kids.

 Multi-Purpose Warmers For Hands, Body, & Toes

 Warmers are essential to enjoying long days in the snow.
 Before your family ski vacation, you can choose from various air-activated, ready-to-use warmers.
 With heat lasting up to eight hours, they’re great for putting inside kids’ gloves or pockets.
 (Make sure there’s enough room to accommodate them, though!)
 You can also put them in your shoes and stick them under your socks before putting on boots.
 Tundras and Hot Hands sell multi-purpose packs of these long-lasting warmers, versatile enough to use anywhere on your body.